In mid latitudes, spring slowly arrives. Sort of one species after the other. Read how springtime is in Interior Alaska.

 In the taiga of Alaska, the main tree types are black and white spruce, cotton-wood, alder, and birch.
 Obviously, not much variety as not many trees can survive winters with temperatures way below -40F (-40oC), and the low root space of the active layer.
 The active layer is the frozen ground that thaws during summer and refreezes in fall.
 The ground below that remains frozen for two or more consequent years is the permafrost.

 In mid-latitudes, the huge variety of tree types leads to a continuous green-up with one or a few tree types at a time over the range of a month or so.
 On the contrary, in the taiga of Interior Alaska, the low variety of trees means that all trees green up at the same time.
 Consequently, you may drive to work in the morning and the trees are still bare, and on your way home in the evening everything is green.
 It gives you the feeling that someone had pushed a button to switch on green.

 On average, in Fairbanks, green-up occurs on May 4.
 Of course, the interannual variability can surprise you earlier or makes you wait for the event like a kid waits since Thanksgiving for the Christmas gifts.

 When did green-up start where you live?
 Just curious.

 This OOTD shows you how to wear a geometric floral print skirt to work.
 The chartreuse of the sweater, and in the print, the white in the skirt and pearls, as well as the blue of the pumps and in the print pull the outfit together.
-The pumps, the style of the sweater, and the pencil cut permit wearing this outfit for work on Casual Friday despite of the vacation/weekend vibe of the print.
+The pumps, the style of the sweater, and the pencil cut permit wearing this outfit on Casual Friday despite of the vacation/weekend vibe of the print.

 What are your tricks to get more wear out of your wardrobe?
 Let me know, I am curious.